Ben-M-Schwartz/School_Projects/Java Projects/readme.txt

-We did a few java projects in my principles of programming languages class
+We did one java project in my principles of programming languages class.
+In my freshman year the first CS class that I took used Java and Kotlin for the 7 labs but unfortunately I no longer have the code for those projects.